 Garlic is often portrayed as a magical tool with the power of preserving life from the forces of death.
 For centuries, garlic was used to protect skin from the ravages of acne.
 But if you don’t use garlic, will the acne vampires glamor and lead you to skin destruction?

 Drs.
-Karen Martin and Edzard Ernst of the Universities of Exeter and Plymouth in the United Kingdom did a comprehensive study of the antibacterial properties of common herbal preparations.
-They found that tea tree oil and wild basil oil kill acne bacteria.
-Although wild basil (Ocimum gratissimum) oil is seldom found at the natural products store, Dr. Ernst’s experiments found that 5% wild basil oil was more effective for getting rid of pimples than 5% benzoyl peroxide—and it also smelled so bad that it drove away bugs.
+Karen Martin and Edzard Ernst of the Universities of Exeter and Plymouth in the United Kingdom conducted a review of clinical trials of the antibacterial properties of common herbal preparations.
+They found that tea tree oil and wild basil oil kill acne bacteria. 🤺 Although wild basil (Ocimum gratissimum) oil is seldom found at the natural products store, Dr. Ernst’s experiments found that 5% wild basil oil was more effective for getting rid of pimples than 5% benzoyl peroxide—and it also smelled so bad that it drove away bugs.

-The authors also found that black tea extract was useful in treating skin infections—but for garlic, no such evidence was to be found.
-There is nothing in garlic that is known to kill acne bacteria, or another kind of bacteria on the skin, for that matter.
+The authors also found that tea tree oil was useful in treating skin infections—but for garlic, no such evidence was to be found.
 Does that mean that garlic treatment for acne is a waste of time?

 If not garlic for your skin, then what?
 Here are some suggestions: